5lad/data-analytics-projects/README.md

 # data-analytics-projects
-This repository contains various Data Analytics projects I worked on in the past.
+This repository contains various Data Analytics projects I have worked on to this day.